DeveloperCielo/developercielo.github.io/_i18n/en/_posts/webservice/2015-03-25-webservice-1.5.md

 ### INSTALLATION ON THE SERVER OF ONLINE STORE

-To install the EV Certificate you shall contact your server vendor support.
+To install the EV Certificate you shall contact your server vendor support

 <aside class="warning">Cielo does not support the installation of the certificate.</aside>